SeongJinAhn/Recommendation/README.md

 # Recommendation

-# What is 'explicit ratings' and 'implicit feedback'?
+# What is 'explicit feedback' and 'implicit feedback'?
+## Explicit Feedback
+Netflix : star rating for movies
+Facebook : like/un-like
+Youtube : thumbs-up/down buttons